St. Mary the Virgin

 18th March, 2020

-In accordance with the directive from the Archbishop of Canterbury and the Archbishop of York, St Mary's Lowgate will suspend all services for the time being.
-This means that St Mary's will remain closed until such time as we are advised that it will be safe to reopen.
+In accordance with the directive from the Archbishop of Canterbury and the Archbishop of York, St Mary's has suspended services.
+St Mary's will be closed until such time as we are advised that it will be safe to reopen.

 May God be with you and remain with you always.